Wild Rose (2018 film): Plot

-Rose-Lynn's son breaks his arm while briefly left unattended at home, and the doctors at the hospital say they cannot put a cast on until after Rose-Lynn's planned performance.
+Lyle breaks his arm while briefly left unattended at home, and the doctors at the hospital say they cannot put a cast on until after Rose-Lynn's planned performance.
 Marion arrives to help, and Rose-Lynn begs her to stay and watch her son so she can get to the party.
-Marion agrees but criticises her strongly for neglecting her family.
+Marion reluctantly agrees but criticises her strongly for neglecting her family.
 Rose-Lynn rushes to the performance but, once on stage, breaks down immediately.

 She confesses to Susannah her guilt for her criminal behaviour and not being there for her children, and her belief that her conviction and having children at a young age are permanent barriers to her musical dream, then leaves.

 Rose-Lynn gets a job as a waitress and dedicates herself to her children.
 Some time later, Marion, seeing that Rose-Lynn has accepted her responsibilities, presents her with a large sum of money she has saved, enough to travel to Nashville.
 Rose-Lynn tries to reject it, but Marion expresses her regret about failing to accomplish her goals due to having children.
 Rose-Lynn travels to Nashville and learns how difficult it is to find gigs and get noticed.
 She sneaks on stage at the Ryman Auditorium during a backstage tour and sings an impromptu song to the empty building.
 A security guard approaches her afterward, offering to introduce her to a record producer, but Rose-Lynn decides to return to Glasgow, having realised that her future lies in her home town.

 One year later, Rose-Lynn performs an original song at Celtic Connections titled “Glasgow (No Place Like Home)”, receiving raucous applause.
 Bob Harris, Susannah, and her children are in the audience.